dfinity/portal/docs/developer-docs/best-practices/considerations-for-nft-devs.md

 ### Top up all canisters very generously

 Make sure that all canisters have enough cycles to sustain a few years to begin with.
-Storage and computation on the IC are magnitudes less expensive than on other platforms, so don’t be stingy.
-To make it easy for others to top up the canisters you should consider adding the [black hole canister](https://github.com/ninegua/ic-blackhole) as a controller to the NFT canisters.
+Storage and computation on the IC are magnitudes less expensive than on other platforms, so this is typically not a huge investment.
+To make it easy for others to top up the canisters you should consider adding the [black hole canister](https://github.com/ninegua/ic-blackhole) or some other immutable proxy canister as a controller to the NFT canisters.
 This allows users to use the [Tip Jar service](https://k25co-pqaaa-aaaab-aaakq-cai.ic0.app/) to top up the canisters.

 ### Set a generous freezing threshold

 The IC has a useful mechanism to save your canister from running out of cycles.
-Canisters have a configurable [`freezing_threshold`](https://internetcomputer.org/docs/current/references/ic-interface-spec#ic-create_canister).
+Canisters have a configurable [`freezing_threshold`](../../references/ic-interface-spec.md#ic-create_canister).
 The `freezing_threshold` can be set by the controller of a canister and is given in seconds.
 The IC dynamically evaluates this as a threshold value in cycles.
 The value is such that the canister will be able to pay for its idle resources for at least the time given in `freezing_threshold`.
 To guarantee that, the canister is frozen when the cycle balance reaches the threshold, and all update calls, including the heartbeat, are immediately rejected and won’t affect the canister’s cycle balance.
 The default value is approximately 30 days, but for NFTs, developers should set the `freezing_threshold` to at least 90 days, preferably 180 days.
 This makes sure that NFT developers and their users have enough time to react and top up the canisters before they finally run out of cycles.

 ### Make sure your canisters can be monitored